-Sweetened condensed milk is a staple of so many traditional baking recipes.
-This can be a bit of a problem if you’re following a vegan or plant-based lifestyle.
+Sweetened condensed milk is a staple of so many traditional baking recipes, which can be problematic if you’re following a vegan or plant-based lifestyle.

 The Best Vegan Sweetened Condensed Milk Substitutions